aosabook/500lines/template-engine/chapter.md

 <!-- [[[end]]] -->

 Remember that when we constructed the `Templite` object, we started with a data context.
-Here we copy it, and add in whatever data has been passed in for this rendering.
+Here we copy it, and merge in whatever data has been passed in for this rendering.
+The copying is so that successive rendering calls won't see each others' data, and the merging is so that we have a single dictionary to use for data lookups.
 This is how we build one unified data context from the contexts provided when the template was constructed, with the data provided now at render time.

+Notice that the data passed to `render` could overwrite data passed to the Templite constructor.
+That tends not to happen, because the context passed to the constructor has global-ish kinds of things like filter definitions and constants, and the context passed to `render` has specific data for that one rendering.

 Then we simply call our compiled `render_function`.
 The first argument is the complete data context, the second argument is the function that will